robstermarinho/django_machine_learning/README.md

 # A Django App for Data Analysis/Machine Learning
-## Life Satisfaction x GDP of Country
+#### Life Satisfaction x GDP of Country

-This is a sample application in Django for Data Analysis of a dataset which aims to predict a life satisfaction value based on GDP of the Country applying the simple linear model.
+This is a simple app in Django to show a machine learning example to predict life satisfaction value based on GDP of the Country.

 ### Installation